 1. Starting TouchDesigner

-Double-click the TouchDesigner desktop icon (or begin via the Windows Start menu).
+Start by double-clicking the TouchDesigner icon on the desktop (or begin via the Windows Start menu).

 2. Pan, zoom and center the Network

 You see the network editor on the right when you first start TouchDesigner.
 The palette browser is on the left.
-Click x at its upper right to close it.
+Close the palette by clicking the x at its upper right corner.

-Press the "h" key to center it (also called homing).
-Now click/drag MMB to pull back on the node
+Press the "h" key to center it (this is also called homing).
+To home just the highlighted node, press Shift-h.

-level1) that modifies the levels of a "generator" (
+level1) that modifies the levels of an image "generator" (

 On the top-right dialog, move the sliders labeled Black Level and Brightness.
 These are typical "parameters" in TouchDesigner.